anand40090/Jfrog-Jenkins-Intigration/Gitlab push docker image to jfrog.md

 Once docker container is up, run the below mentioned command to get the default root password

-Default user is root and I have reset it "Hp@123!@#"
+Default user is root and I have reset password "Hp@123!@#"
 ```
 sudo docker exec -it gitlab grep 'Password:' /etc/gitlab/initial_root_password